DerGuru/The-Resonant/New Chapters/Part3/P3-05_Linas_Father.md

 "Do you?
 Because I've seen people who thought they knew.
 Thought they were smart enough.
 Careful enough."
 His voice roughened.
 "I watched three people disappear in my last year on the circuit.
 Just... gone.
 No bodies.
 No investigations.
 Just empty spaces where people used to be."

 Lina felt cold.
-"Dad—"
+"Dad - "

 "I'm not trying to scare you.
 I'm trying to prepare you."
-He gripped her shoulders—gently, but firm.
+He gripped her shoulders - gently, but firm.
 "You're my daughter.
 My only child.
 I can't stop you from this path.
 But I can make sure you understand it.
 Can you promise me you'll be smart?
 That you'll listen to your instincts?
 That you'll walk away if it gets too dangerous?"

 "I promise I'll try."